janko/rodauth-rails/README.md

   /close-account           rodauth.close_account_path
 ```

-We can use this information to add some basic authentication navigation links
+Using this information, we could add some basic authentication links to our
-to our home page:
+navigation header:

 ```erb
 <ul>